beakerbrowser/beakerbrowser.com/about/index.md

 ---
-title: Beaker is a more powerful browser, for a more powerful Web
+title: About - Beaker Browser
 layout: about
 sublayout: about
 class: light